-Prescription drugs are covered by Molina Healthcare via our pharmacy vendor CVS Caremark.
-A list of in-network pharmacies is available on the website at www.MolinaHeathcare.com, or by contacting Molina Healthcare.
+Prescription drugs are covered by Molina Healthcare, via our pharmacy vendor, CVS Caremark.
+A list of in-network pharmacies is available on the molinaheathcare.com website, or by contacting Molina Healthcare.
 Members must use their Molina Healthcare ID card to get prescriptions filled.
-Additional information regarding the pharmacy benefits, and its limitations, is available by contacting Molina Healthcare at (855) 322-4079 or at www.MolinaHealthcare.com.
+Additional information regarding the pharmacy benefits, and its limitations, is available by contacting Molina Healthcare at (855) 322-4081 or at www.molinahealthcare.com.